Did you know that only 2% of your website visitors make a purchase? How would you like to convert folks in the other 98% into customers?

 - Monitor click and conversion behavior.
 Make appropriate changes to further optimize your keywords and ads.

-Tips and Tricks for Success in Search Retargeting
+3 Simple Tips for Success in Search Retargeting

 The old adage remains valid.
 If you don’t measure, you won’t know what works.
 Be sure to track key metrics such as: